 Equity, Diversification, and Inclusion Efforts

 We strive to be inclusive of all members of our scientific community and ensure representation at our annual meeting.
-We consider EDI when identifying potential keynote speakers.
-The VarI COSI strongly promotes gender balance.
-Currently Hannah Carter is our representative to the committee.
+We seek to represent the broader research community in our selection of invited speakers and to promote a positive environment for attendees and members.

 https://twitter.com/varicosi